Roaming in acetaldehyde

 Each of the above-defined DSs can be split in two halves: spheres are split into two hemispheres bounded by their respective periodic orbit, tori into two annuli bounded by their two orbits.
-Due to transversality, each half must be crossed by trajectories in the same direction, for example in the case of DS$_C$ escape from the bound states of acetaldehyde.
+Due to transversality, each half must be crossed by trajectories in the same direction, for example in the case of DS$_C$ escape from the bound states of restricted acetaldehyde.
 Due to conservation of volume, the flux across the two halves must be equal in magnitude and opposite in direction.

-In literature, the hemisphere of DS$_C$ through which trajectories escape from the bound states of acetaldehyde would be referred to as the outward hemisphere.
-Similarly the inward hemisphere is the one through which trajectories enter the bound states of acetaldehyde.
+In the literature, the hemisphere of DS$_C$ through which trajectories escape from the bound states of restricted acetaldehyde would be referred to as the outward hemisphere.
+Similarly the inward hemisphere is the one through which trajectories enter the bound states of restricted acetaldehyde.